 It is easy to become disoriented in the dunefield.
 Have a plan.
 Tell someone who is not in your party about your plans.
 Stay with companions while hiking.
 Separation can mean getting lost.
 Remember to keep your children in sight at all times

 Use park trail markers.
 Carry a park map and compass.
 Orient yourself to the landmarks, such as mountains, water towers, etc. GPS can be unreliable here.
 Have a fully-charged cell phone.
 Bring a portable charger if you have one.
-No outlets for electricity are available at the monument.
+No outlets for electricity are available at the park.
 Turn your cell phone off while hiking.
 Conserve battery power for emergencies.
 Be prepared for the unexpected.

 If you become lost, stop and sit on top of a dune.
 Wandering can endanger your life and make finding you more difficult.
 Use a mirror or piece of aluminum foil to flash sunlight toward potential rescuers.

 If you have cell service, call 911.
 Describe your location to the dispatcher in as much detail as possible and your starting location.
-Data and cellular signal strength can vary drastically in the monument.
+Data and cellular signal strength can vary drastically in the park.
 You may be able to text a friend for help so that they may dial 911 for you.
-Each year, park rangers respond to dozens of search or rescue incidents in the monument.
+Each year, park rangers respond to dozens of search or rescue incidents in the park.
 These frequently involve heat exhaustion, dehydration, and injuries.

 Weather in the Tularosa Basin can change quickly.
 Temperatures can drop very quickly once the sun sets or during storms.
 Visitors need to be prepared for a variety of weather conditions.